-Note: The Commonwealth of Pennsylvania's Waiver to No Child Left Behind (NCLB) requirements no longer requires a minimum professional development set-aside.
+Note: There is no required minimum professional development set-aside.
 However, as all District schools are Title I Schoolwide Programs, all schools are required to offer their teachers professional development in those areas that will best support increased student achievement.
 There may or may not be a cost for this professional development, depending on how and when the professional development is offered.
-Professional Development must be addressed in the Comprehensive Planning document, regardless of the funding source.
-The decision on the amount to budget from Title I Professional Development, if any, will be made at the budget table between the principal, the assistant superintendent, and the Grant Compliance Office.
+Professional Development must be addressed in the Schoolwide Plan document, regardless of the funding source.
+The decision on the amount to budget from Title I Professional Development, if any, will be made at the budget table between the Principal, the Assistant Superintendent, and the Grant Compliance Office.
 Examples of allowable Title I Professional Development may include, but not be limited to, the following: